RESEARCH STARTER

 DATABASE: a piece of software that allows the user to define, create, store, and retrieve records on individual cases; a database makes easy the retrieval of data, frequency counts, tables, and the like

-HARDWARE: the computer and its peripheral devices, such as monitor, printer, disk drive
+HARDWARE: the computer and its peripheral devices, such as monitor, printer, and disk drive

 HYPERMEDIA: the assemblage of many media (sound, video, text) into one electronic document that the user may traverse in any of a number of directions, depending on the user’s interests

-MEMORY: the space available for a program and any data that the user enters; microcomputer memory is measured in kilobytes, each of which is 1,024 bytes (roughly equivalent to a single letter or digit)
+MEMORY: the space available for a program and any data that the user enters; computer memory is measured in units such as kilobytes, megabytes, gigabytes, and terabytes, where a kilobyte equals 1,024 bytes (roughly equivalent to a single letter or digit)

 PROCEDURE: a series of commands that carry out various operations that are the components of a single subtask of the computer program